benstratton6/quantumResources/ErrorCorrection/errorCorrection_classical.md

 1. identify that an error has occurred,
 2. if so, identify where the error has occurred (to which bits),
-3. finally, correct the error.
+3. correct the error.

 Typically, steps (1) and (2) occur at the same time.
-However, in some codes step (2) may be not be necessary, with the error being correctable without its location being know (see the repetition code below).
+A measurement in made on the physical bits with the ouput of the measurement (known as aa **syndrome**) detailing both that an error has occurred and where that error has occurred.
+In some codes, step (2) may not be necessary to fulfil step (3), with the error being correctable without its location being known (or, perhaps, without its exact location being known).

 On the other hand, some codes are able fulfill (1) without being able to fulfill (2) or (3).
 Such codes are said to perform **error detection**.
-In these cases, it is known that an error has occurred, but it is not know how to fix it.
+In these cases, it is known that an error has occurred, but it is not know how to correct it.

-With only the use of error detection, one can ensure the correct performance of some information process protocol in the presence of noise by just repeat the protocol until it happens error free, discarding any cases where an error is detected and starting again.
+With only the use of error detection, one can ensure the correct performance of some information processing protocol in the presence of noise by just repeat the protocol until it happens error free, discarding any cases where an error is detected and starting again.

 ### The Repetition Code